ververica/frocksdb/FROCKSDB-RELEASE.md

 There is also a how-to in CMakeLists.txt.

 ## Build in PPC64LE
+We can build binaries on ppc64le platform in two ways: build on a powerPC machine directly or build within a docker machine via QEMU.
+I strongly suggest to build on a powerPC machine.

 ### Build on a powerPC machine
-Strongly suggest you to build on native powerPC machine:
+Run commands separately to get binaries.

+    make jclean clean rocksdbjavastaticdockerppc64le
+    make jclean clean rocksdbjavastaticdockerppc64lemusl

 ### Build within a docker machine via QEMU
-** warning ** It would be extremely slow to build within a docker machine via QEMU, from my experiense, it might need at least 8 hours to build FRocksDB once.
+**warning** It would be extremely slow to build within a docker machine via QEMU, from my experiense, it might need at least 8 hours to build FRocksDB once.

 Use Ubuntu 16.04 (e.g. AWS instance 4 cores, 16GB RAM, 40GB storage for build).
 Install git if not installed.
 If docker is installed, it might need to be removed.